-Educators face several different scenarios in which they may need to take leave related to COVID-19—whether they test positive themselves, are caretaking for others, or need to quarantine due to an exposure at work or elsewhere.
+Educators face several different scenarios in which they may need to take leave related to COVID-19—whether they are ill, are asymptomatic but isolating because of a positive test, or are caretaking for others.

-For schools and campuses to remain open while maintaining a safe environment for the entire community, it is vital that educators be able to take the time off from work as needed.
+For schools and campuses to maintain a safe environment for the entire community, it is vital that educators be able to take the time off from work as needed.

 The following provides basic information about collective resources and individual rights that may help educators secure needed leave.